realmagicgreen/magicgreenastro/src/content/posts/bambu-indah.md

 ---
 title: Bambu Indah
-subtitle: "A radically distinctive boutique hotel in Ubud, unique luxury experience in a lush natural environment.
-Dense tropical jungle and river pools."
+subtitle: 'A radically distinctive boutique hotel in Ubud, unique luxury experience in a lush natural environment.
+Dense tropical jungle and river pools.'
 category: services
-description: "In Bali Ubud is internationally acknowledged for its visual arts, performances and crafts, making it an attractive cultural and artistic centres in Indonesia." # max 160 digits
+description: 'In Bali Ubud is internationally acknowledged for its visual arts, performances and crafts, making it an attractive cultural and artistic centres in Indonesia.' # max 160 digits
 pubDate: 2018-11-25
 publish: true
 tags: